 The Importance of Construction Administration: How It Affects Your Bottom Line

-Other issues that can be turned into direct savings in construction cost with CA can be made when the architect can research and apply code to assist local jurisdictions in correcting judgments.
+Additionally, architects can research and apply code to assist local jurisdictions in correcting judgments.
 Building inspectors occasionally like to have certain aspects of the building constructed to their standards.
-Since all code decisions are an interpretation of the International Building Code, your architect can assist in proposing beneficial code interpretations to aid in a cost effective solutions to the inspector's requests.
-By no means do we recommend cutting corners, but like stated above, the building code can be interpreted, just like the law and having a licensed architect help discuss that law with the building inspector can be highly beneficial on your behalf.
+Because all code decisions are an interpretation of the International Building Code, your architect can assist in proposing beneficial code interpretations to aid in a cost effective solutions to the inspector's requests.
+By no means do we recommend cutting corners, but the building code can be interpreted just like the law, and having a licensed architect help discuss that law with the building inspector can be highly beneficial on your behalf.

 In-Field Changes to the Plan

 Existing buildings have skeletons in their closets....and walls.
 There are elements that can not be seen until full demolition is done to the building.
-After permits have been approved and you are right in the middle of construction, you may have to make a design change to address a unforeseen condition.
+After permits have been approved—and you are right in the middle of construction—you may have to make a design change to address an unforeseen condition.

 Minor changes in design and detailing can be mitigated by a construction sketch provided by the architect, while major changes may require a resubmission and permit amendment to the authority having jurisdiction.
 Major alterations that would require a resubmission of drawings may include changes in finish floor levels, alterations to building footprint, structural sizing and layout changes, occupancy revisions, and major adjustments to interior walls.

 When should you pay your general contractor?
 Many new developers are unsure and can easily make a mistake.
 Generally, you should not pay your contractor until contracted work is complete.
 Exceptions to that rule include paying for materials that are fully secured on your site and where you have full access.